Rutu136/Comp4050-Project-Management/Project_Charter.markdown

 4.  **IP Network Reliability:** The IP network will be reliable and sockets are default form of communication.
 5.  **Database Reliability:** The database will be reliable and prevent data loss and inconsistencies.
 6.  **Billing:** The system will be able to bill the users based on the usage of the system with precision.
-7. **Government Telecommunication Authorities:** Approval from government telecommunication authorites will be handled by clients directly.
-8. **Third Parties:** The client will be contacting and responsible to get access to third parties APIs once request has been submitted by project managers.
+7. **Third Parties:** The client will be contacting and responsible to get access to third parties APIs once request has been submitted by project managers.

 ## Constraints